blaylockbk/Herbie/docs/_build/html/_sources/user_guide/install.md.txt

 # 🐍 Installation

-The easiest way to instal Herbie and its dependencies is with [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) from conda-forge.
+The easiest way to install Herbie and its dependencies is with [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) from conda-forge.

 ```bash
 conda install -c conda-forge herbie-data